 In affiliation with FSU’s CHERTI and CPS research centers, this initiative investigates the structures and supports which can foster postsecondary student success among underrepresented students, especially women, students of color, and low-income students who may also be the first-generation in their family to go to college.
 This research draws on sociological and life course frameworks to understand constraints and opportunities which can contribute to longer-term outcomes.
+Publications particularly focused on STEM are noted on the RESET project page.
 Teaching-inspired and service partnerships also contribute to assessment and evaluation projects under this umbrella, especially those with a social justice orientation.
 Recent work includes a randomized control study of a rent-free housing intervention at Florida universities, in partnership with the HOPE lab.

 LAST – Latin@/x Aspirations, Success, and Transitions